NgwanaTau/Libft/README.md

 # Libft
-A recreation of a number of standard C library functions, as well as other utility functions
+A recreation of a number of standard C library functions, as well as other utility functions.
+A WeThinkCode C Module project